posmikdc/posmikdc.github.io/_pages/about.md

 I am drawn to large-scale inference problems that involve geometry, shape, and networks.
 Currently, I am most interested in applying manifold learning and topological data analysis to brain imaging.
 My goal is to develop methods that advance precision medicine for neurodegenerative diseases, such as Alzheimer's.
 I am very fortunate to be advised by Prof. [Ani Eloyan](http://www.anieloyan.com).

-Previously, I worked with Prof. [Guanglei Hong](https://voices.uchicago.edu/ghong/) at the University of Chicago.
+Previously, I worked on causal decomposition methods with Prof. [Guanglei Hong](https://voices.uchicago.edu/ghong/) at the University of Chicago.

 In my free-time, I am an avid outdoorsman, cyclist, and lover of dogs.
 If you are interested in having a chat on any of the above, please do not hesitate to reach out to me at daniel_posmik[at]brown[dot]edu.